HaolingZHANG/DNASpiderWeb/README.md

 [![License](https://img.shields.io/badge/License-GPL-blue.svg?maxAge=259200)](https://github.com/HaolingZHANG/DNASpiderWeb/blob/main/LICENSE)

-DNA has become an attractive medium for storing digital information gradually.
+DNA has been considered a promising medium for storing digital information.
-Despite the biochemical progress on DNA synthesis and sequencing, novel coding algorithms need to be constructed under the specific constraints in DNA-based storage.
+Despite the biochemical progress in DNA synthesis and sequencing, novel coding algorithms need to be constructed under specific constraints.
-In recent years, a growing number of functional operations and storage carriers were introduced, bringing in various biochemical constraints including but not confined to long single-nucleotide repeats and abnormal GC content.
-Given several local biochemical constraints and their combinations, existing coding algorithms are not applicable or unstable.
-In this paper, we design a graph-based architecture, named **SPIDER-WEB**, to generate corresponding graph-based algorithms under arbitrary local biochemical constraints.
+As various biochemical constraints were introduced because of the developing functional operations and storage carriers in recent years, the existing methods may not fit additional constraints.
+To solve this problem, we design a graph-based architecture, named SPIDER-WEB, to generate coding algorithms under arbitrary local biochemical constraints.
-These generated coding algorithms could be used to encode arbitrary digital data as DNA sequences directly or served as a benchmark for the follow-up construction of coding algorithms.
+These generated coding algorithms can serve state-of-the-art coding performances, converting between digital data and DNA sequences or becoming a benchmark for further artificial algorithm designs.
-To further consider recovery and security issues existing in the storage field, it also provides pluggable algorithmic patches based on the generated coding algorithms: path-based correcting and mapping shuffling.
-They provide approaches for probabilistic error correction and symmetric encryption respectively.
+SPIDER-WEB also provides probabilistic error correction, eliminating random errors from improper storage and reaction uncertainties without multiple sequence alignment.
+Further, SPIDER-WEB can guarantee an ideal key strength (equivalent to AES-256) under the existing DNA sequence design length.

 ## Installation
 You can install this package using pip: